AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 ### Real-Time Customer Profile: primary identity determination for experience events

-* For experience events, once you have configured Identity Settings for a given sandbox, the primary identity will be determined by the highest namespace priority going forward.
+* Once you have configured identity settings for a given sandbox, the primary identity for experience events will be determined by the highest namespace priority in the configuration.
   * This is because experience events are dynamic in nature.
 An identity map may contain three or more identities, and namespace priority ensures that the most important namespace is associated to the experience event.
 * As a result, the following configurations **will no longer be used by Real-Time Customer Profile**:
-  * The "Primary" checkbox on data element type in WebSDK (which translates to `primary=true` in identityMap). **Note**: Identity namespace and identity value will continue to be used in Profile.
-Additionally, you must still configure your "Primary" checkbox settings because services outside of Real-Time Customer Profile will continue to refer to this configuration.
+  * The primary identity configuration when sending identities in the identityMap using the Web SDK, Mobile SDK, or Edge Network Server API (identity namespace and identity value will continue to be used in Profile). **Note**: Services outside of Real-Time Customer Profile like data lake storage or Adobe Target will continue to use the primary identity configuration.
   * Any fields marked as primary identity on an XDM Experience Event Class schema.
   * Default primary identity settings in the Adobe Analytics source connector (ECID or AAID).
 * On the other hand, **namespace priority does not determine primary identity for profile records**.
-  * For profile records, you may use the schemas workspace in the Experience Platform UI to define your identity fields, including the primary identity.
+  * For profile records, you should continue to define your identity fields in the schema, including the primary identity.
 Read the guide on [defining identity fields in the UI](../../xdm/ui/fields/identity.md) for more information.

 >[!TIP]
 >
 >* Namespace priority is **a property of a namespace**.
 It is a numerical value assigned to a namespace to indicate its relative importance.
 >
 >* Primary identity is the identity in which a profile fragment is stored against.
-A profile fragment is a record of data that stores information about a certain user: attributes (usually ingested via CRM records) or events (usually ingested from experience events or online data).
+A profile fragment is a record of data that stores information about a certain user: attributes (for example, CRM records) or events (for example, web site browsing).

 ### Example scenario